 A specific plan of study (Statement of Grant Purpose), a personal narrative (Personal Statement), 3 letters of recommendation, a language report (if necessary).
 The final application is on-line; for the campus deadline, however, you must hand in a hard-copy of your online application.
 DO NOT SUBMIT your online Fulbright application until you are directed to do so by the Brandeis Fulbright committee.

 If you are interested in applying for a Fulbright--either a research or teaching grant (ETA) -- please contact the Director of Fellowships, Meredith Monaghan, for further information and discussion.
-The Fulbright website, www.fulbrightonline.org, is also a wealth of information as you get started.
+The Fulbright website, us.fulbrightonline.org, is also a wealth of information as you get started.

 Intent-to-Apply Deadline: August 1, 2014 (email firstname.lastname@example.org for the form)

 Campus Deadline: September 12, 2014

 No later than the campus deadline, you should submit the printed draft of your Fulbright application, including supporting materials, online through the Embark website.
 In addition, THREE letters of recommendation should be emailed directly to Meredith Monaghan at firstname.lastname@example.org.
 Please also email a copy of your resume to email@example.com.